-Traumatic spinal cord injury (SCI) is a rare but very serious presentation with the potential to cause significant, lifelong disability (RCHM 2015).
-There are currently about 20,800 people in Australia living with an SCI, with an estimated 380 new injuries occurring in 2021 (AlphaBeta Australia 2021).
+Traumatic spinal cord injury (SCI) is a very serious presentation with the potential to cause significant, lifelong disability (Bennett et al. 2024).
+There are currently about 20,800 people in Australia living with an SCI (AlphaBeta Australia 2020).

-In cases of suspected SCI, immediate, appropriate management is crucial in preventing further trauma and maintaining the physiological stability of the patient and preventing further trauma (RCHM 2015).
+In cases of suspected SCI, immediate, appropriate management is crucial in preventing further trauma and maintaining the physiological stability of the patient (RCHM 2023).

 What is the Spinal Cord?

-The spinal cord, which together with the brain comprises the central nervous system, is a column of nerve tissue responsible for several critical functions, including the transmission of motor and sensory signals between the brain and peripheral nervous system, and controlling certain reflexes (QBI 2017).
+The spinal cord, which together with the brain comprises the central nervous system, is a column of nerve tissue responsible for several critical functions, including the transmission of motor and sensory signals between the brain and peripheral nervous system and the control of certain reflexes (QBI 2022).

 What is a Spinal Cord Injury?

-A spinal cord injury (SCI) occurs when the spinal cord is damaged via compression (axial loading), bruising, hyperflexion, hyperextension, rotation or penetration, causing loss of feeling or functional mobility (SCIA 2021; QAS 2020).
+A spinal cord injury (SCI) occurs when the spinal cord is damaged via compression (axial loading), bruising, hyperflexion, hyperextension, rotation or penetration, causing loss of feeling or functional mobility (SCIA 2023a; QAS 2020).

-In most cases of SCI, the spinal cord is still physically intact despite being damaged (SCIA 2021).
-It is also possible for the spinal cord to be damaged in the absence of vertebral injury, known as spinal cord injury without radiographic abnormality (SCIWORA).
-Vertebrae can also be fractured without damaging the spinal cord itself, but this is not an SCI (SCIA 2021).
+In most cases of SCI, the spinal cord is still physically intact despite being damaged (SCIA 2023a).
+It is also possible for the spinal cord to be damaged in the absence of vertebral injury, known as spinal cord injury without radiographic abnormality (SCIWORA) (Campos 2024).

 An SCI can be either complete or incomplete: